Are you planning a trip to Kentucky and are looking for the best things to do in Lexington KY? This guide has you covered!

 Although many may think visiting a cemetery is not an ideal activity for a typical Saturday morning, the Lexington Cemetery is truly a sight for sore eyes!

-With its magnificent and calming nature, it gravitates people to visit!
-In fact, the artistic appeal is so important to the team at Lexington Cemetary that 60% of the cost of the burial site goes to the perpetual care.
+With its magnificent and calming nature, people gravitate towards this site.
+In fact, the artistic appeal is so important to the team at Lexington Cemetery that 60% of the cost of the burial site goes to the perpetual care.

 Address: 833 W Main St, Lexington, KY 40508

 With its edgy yet boho-chic vibe, Third Street Stuff & Coffee will provide you with awesome customer service, great snacks and coffee, and a nice place to unwind or lose yourself in a book.
-Its style is so out-there that people even prefer to take a virtual tour of it!
+Its style is so out-there that people even like to take a virtual tour of it on their website.

 Address: 257 N Limestone #1, Lexington, KY 40507